ishxiao/justify/README.md

 ## Contributing

-If you wish to contribute to this app, please [fork it on GitHub](https://github.com/ishxiao/justify), push your change to a named branch, then send a pull request.
+You are most welcome to contribute to justify development by [forking this repository on GitHub](https://github.com/ishxiao/justify) and sending pull requests, or filing bug reports at the
+[issues page](http://github.com/ishxiao/justify/issues).
 If it is a big feature, you might want to start an Issue first to make sure it's something that will be accepted.
 If it involves code, please also write tests for it.